 Homeland has consistently been one of the better shows on television.
 After a great first two seasons or so, the quality had taken a dip after it spent several seasons overseas but now things are looking up after a great season 6 ending with an unexpected twist.
 It will definitely be interesting where this season will go from there.

 Synopsis: Carrie has left her job in the White House and moved back to D.C. and is living with her sister Maggie to take on the Keane administration.
-(HBO)
+(IMDB)

 Writers: Deborah Cahn and Alex Gansa